WHAT TO EXPECT

 If I am treating your dog at your own home, then I will work wherever your dog is most comfortable.
 Whilst I treat most dogs on the floor I am also happy to treat your dog outdoors or even on the sofa.
 Some dogs prefer a couch so I always have a professional (human) massage couch with me.
 If you are bringing your dog to the clinic for treatment, feel free to bring your own piece of bedding.
 Your dog is of course always free to move around / take a break during a session.

-Depending on what I find, I will ask to see your dog a maximum of 3 times initially although some dogs may only need one appointment if it is for maintenance or an ‘MOT’.
-Each dog is individual so I will assess your dog and converse with you on the best possible route for them.
+Depending on what I find, I will ask to see your dog a maximum of three times initially although some dogs may only need one appointment if it is for maintenance or an ‘MOT’.
+Each dog is individual so I will assess your dog and converse with you on the best possible route for them which may include ongoing maintenance sessions at intervals to suit.

 For your peace of mind, I want to reassure you that as Canine Massage Guild Member I work Best Practice; this means that if I find an issue of concern that massage is not suitable for, you will be referred back to your vet.
 If I think another therapy could be more suitable for your dog in order to attain the best results, I will discuss this with you.